JonathanLyon2021/SmartContracts_usingNethereum/README.md

 Accept any prompts that will show up. <br>
 After successful installation, you’ll see these packages in the installed tab, along with other dependencies. <br>

-# 2. Implementing the Contract
+# 2. Implementing the Smart Contract
 Import the following namespaces in order to use Nethereum’s Web3 libraries.

 Inside the Program class, create a class called ContractService, which will be the connection to the Goerli Testnet.